livegnik/2way-poc-design/02-architecture/services-and-apps/05-operation-context.md

 ### 4.2 Service and engine enrichment

 Services and internal engines may derive enriched OperationContexts only by creating a new instance that copies identity and app bindings.
+Identity and app bindings must remain consistent with `01-protocol/05-keys-and-identity.md` and `01-protocol/02-object-model.md`.

 Permitted enrichment: